-In our Culinary Management program, you will discover that whether creatively designing a restaurant menu or planning culinary events within large hotel operations, working with food to provide world-class culinary experiences for guests is one of the most rewarding careers you can find.
+In the Culinary Management program, you'll discover that whether creatively designing a restaurant menu or planning culinary events within large hotel operations, working with food to provide world-class culinary experiences for guests is one of the most rewarding careers.

-With a focus on working with local food products from Ontario and learning about seasonal cooking, this internationally-focused college diploma program teaches you the necessary skills and knowledge to create exquisite menus and dishes inspired by global food trends and flavours.
+With a focus on using local Ontario food products and learning about seasonal cooking, this college diploma program will teach you the necessary skills and knowledge to create exquisite menus and dishes inspired by global food trends and flavours.

-Prior to beginning an exciting 14-week placement at our own restaurant and cafe, The Local or with one of the School's reputable partners, you will work in state of the art culinary labs that include a cafe, restaurant and event centre to hone your skills.
+Prior to beginning an exciting 14-week work-integrated learning opportunity at Centennial's restaurant and cafe, The Local or with one of the School's reputable partners, you'll hone your skills by working in state-of-the-art culinary labs that include a cafe, restaurant and event centre.

 You'll also graduate with important industry certifications such as Smart Serve, Safe Food Handlers and CPR, making you job-ready.

-The art of cooking, blended with the skill of team leadership and business entrepreneurship, ensures that when you graduate from this Culinary Management program, you will find exciting career opportunities in this fast-paced, ever-changing industry.
-This career will take you anywhere you want to go.
-All that is needed is hard work, drive and passion.
+The art of cooking, blended with the skill of team leadership and business entrepreneurship, will ensure that when you graduate from this Culinary Management program, you'll find exciting career opportunities in the fast-paced, ever-changing industry.
+This field will take you anywhere you want to go.
+All you need is hard work, drive and passion.